python/cpython/Doc/library/multiprocessing.rst

    thread is started which transfers objects from a buffer into the pipe.

-   The usual :exc:`queue.Empty` and :exc:`queue.Full` exceptions from the standard library's :mod:`Queue` module are raised to signal timeouts.
+   The usual :exc:`queue.Empty` and :exc:`queue.Full` exceptions from the standard library's :mod:`queue` module are raised to signal timeouts.

    :class:`Queue` implements all the methods of :class:`queue.Queue` except for :meth:`~queue.Queue.task_done` and :meth:`~queue.Queue.join`.